-Like with any medical procedure, however, there are risks associated with it.
-Your optometrist and surgeon will be very clear about what you can expect post-surgery.
-Once this has been done, you’ll be provided with a consent form to confirm that you understand what the procedure will entail and how to cope with recovery.
+Like with any medical procedure, there are risks associated with laser eye surgery.
+Your optometrist and surgeon will be very clear about what you can expect during surgery and post treatment.
+Once you have discussed this thoroughly at your consultation and surgeon assessment appointments, you’ll be provided with a consent form.
+This is to confirm that you understand what the procedure will entail and how to cope with recovery.

-- The development of dry eyes: This is a common side effect for patients, especially straight after treatment.
-Dryness and redness will disappear overtime for most patients, however if it persists, we provide dry eye treatment to combat this.
+This is a common side effect for patients, especially straight after treatment.
+Dryness and redness will disappear overtime for most patients, however if it persists, we provide dry eye treatment to combat its symptoms.

-- Over corrected/under corrected eyes: In very rare cases, the patient’s prescription doesn’t result in 20/20 vision or their condition is reversed (long sighted turned to near sighted or vice versa).
-If this were to ever happen, we can provide retreatment to rectify it.
+In very rare cases, the patient’s prescription doesn’t result in 20/20 vision or their condition is reversed (long-sighted turned to near-sighted or vice versa).
+In the rare event of this happening, we can provide retreatment to rectify it.

 Can you go blind from laser eye surgery?

 No one has ever gone blind from laser eye surgery.
 Extremely rarely, a patient’s eye can become infected following surgery and, even more rarely, this can lead to either partial or full loss of vision.
 As long as you follow the prescribed eye drop regimen following your laser eye surgery and attend all of your checkup appointments, your risk of infection will be greatly minimized and we will be able to detect early signs of infection.

 Who is not suitable for laser eye surgery?

 Patients who fall outside of our treatment parameters are unsuitable for laser eye surgery.
 In this scenario, we will suggest alternative treatments such as Implantable Contact Lens surgery, or Refractive Lens Exchange surgery.